manhal-mhd/netops1/README.md

    ```bash
    service named stop
    ```
+   This command stops the BIND service.

 2. Disable BIND from starting at boot:
    ```bash
    sysrc named_enable="NO"
    ```
+   This command prevents BIND from starting automatically at boot.

 3. Remove BIND package and its dependencies:
    ```bash
    pkg remove bind920
    ```
+   This command removes the BIND package and its dependencies.

 4. Verify port 53 is free:
    ```bash
    sockstat -l | grep ":53"
    ```
+   This command checks if port 53 is free.
 If this command returns no output, port 53 is available.

 5. Clean up BIND configuration files (optional):
    ```bash
    rm -rf /usr/local/etc/namedb/*
    ```
-   > **Note**: Make sure to backup any important zone files or configurations before deletion.
+   This command removes BIND configuration files.
+Ensure you backup important files before deletion.

 Only after completing these steps should you proceed with the Unbound installation.
 ### B1.
 Installation